 - Museum of Illusions – get your ticket in advance

-- Watch a performance at Croatian National Theater
+- Watch a performance at the Croatian National Theater

 - Day trip to Slovenia: visit the capital city and the stunning Lake Bled – check the tour price